Scientific Name

 How to Grow and Care

-Epiphyllum are hardy to about 50°F (10°C), but require at least 60°F (15°C) during the growing season, so are best grown in a heated greenhouse, conservatory or indoors.
-Place the pots in bright, filtered light, with moderate to high humidity.
-To increase the humidity, position the pot on a tray filled with gravel and keep this topped up with water, but not enough so that the water reaches the surface.
-Epiphyllum cacti require sharply-drained growing media.
-Grow them in a standard cactus compost with added grit or perlite.
-Alternatively, mix three parts loam-based compost, with two parts grit or perlite and one part peat-free multipurpose compost.
+Epiphyllums are hardy to about 50°F (10°C) but require at least 60°F (15°C) during the growing season, so they are best grown in a heated greenhouse, conservatory, or indoors.
+Place the pots in bright, filtered light with moderate to high humidity.
+To increase the moisture, position the pot on a tray filled with gravel and keep it topped up with water, but not so much that the water reaches the surface.
+These cacti require sharply drained growing media.
+Grow them in standard cactus soil with added grit or perlite.
+Alternatively, mix three parts of loam-based compost with two parts grit or perlite and one part peat-free multipurpose compost.

 Links